Lectionary 183

-Lectionary 183, designated by siglum ℓ 183 (in the Gregory-Aland numbering) is a Greek manuscript of the New Testament, on parchment, written in uncial letters.
-Westcott and Hort labelled it by 38e, Scrivener by 257e.
-Paleographically usually it has been assigned to the 10th century.
-The manuscript has some lacunae at the end and inside, but they were supplied by a later hand.
+Lectionary 183, designated by siglum ℓ 183 (in the Gregory-Aland numbering of New Testament manuscripts) is a Greek manuscript of the New Testament, written on parchment in uncial letters.
+Biblical scholars Westcott and Hort labelled it by 38^{e}, and biblical scholar Frederick H. A. Scrivener by 257^{e}.
+Using the study of comparative writings styles (palaeography), it has been assigned to the 10th century.
+The manuscript has some missing portions and gaps at the end and inside, but they were supplied by a later hand.
 It is faded in parts.

-Textually it often agrees with old uncial manuscript of the New Testament, but it has some unique variants.
+Textually it often agrees with old uncial manuscripts of the New Testament, but it has some unique variants.
 It has numerous errors, but unequally distributed in the codex.
 It was examined by several palaeographers.

 It forms part of the British Library Arundel Manuscripts.

 Description

-The codex contains Lessons from the Gospels of John, Matthew, Luke lectionary (Evangelistarium), on 329 parchment leaves (29.4 cm by 23.2 cm).
+The manuscript is a codex (precursor to the modern book) containing Lessons from the Gospels of John, Matthew, Luke lectionary (Evangelistarium), on 329 parchment leaves (29.4 cm by 23.2 cm).
 9 leaves of the original codex were lost, but they were supplied by a later hand on paper.

-The codex contains all the Church lessons from Easter to Pentecost, for every Saturday and Sunday for the rest of the year.
+The manuscript contains all the Church lessons from Easter to Pentecost, for every Saturday and Sunday for the rest of the year.

 The leaf with text of John 20:19–30 is on paper, part of the first leaf (John 1:11–13) is on paper and was supplied by later hand.

 The supplied leaves are also written in uncial letters, but in a widely in different style, "with thicker downstrokes and very thin upstrokes".